Heinrich Fehlis: Background

 Heinrich Fehlis was born on 1 November 1906 in the village of Wulften am Harz, northeast of Göttingen, Germany.
 He was a newly educated attorney when Hitler rose to power in 1933, joining the SA that year on 1 April and the Nazi Party on 1 May.
 On 10 September 1935, Fehlis joined the SS, where he successfully applied to work for the Gestapo in Berlin.
 Rising through the ranks in Stuttgart and Frankfurt, he gained a reputation for skill and was promoted to SS-Sturmbannführer in April 1940.
-He then taught a course for police officers until he was ordered to Norway as part of Operation Weserübung.Fehlis's biographical information is described as a footnote, citing information from the SS Personalhauptamt in:
+He then taught a course for police officers until he was ordered to Norway as part of Operation Weserübung.